Grand Rapids Magazine

-Gemini Media was founded in 1979 by John H. Zwarensteyn in Grand Rapids, Michigan.
-The company's offices are located at 549 Ottawa Avenue NW, Grand Rapids, Michigan 49503.
+Grand Rapids Magazine is a monthly regional magazine based in Grand Rapids, Michigan.
+It has been owned by Hour Media since 2018.

 History

-Zwarensteyn had published Grand Rapids Magazine as a staff member of the Grand Rapids Area Chamber of Commerce during the 1970s and purchased the publication when the chamber decided to sell it in 1979.

-In 1980 he bought out his partners and formed Gemini Publications.
+John H. Zwarensteyn first published Grand Rapids Magazine as a staff member of the Grand Rapids Area Chamber of Commerce during the 1970s and purchased the publication when the chamber decided to sell it in 1979.
+A year later he bought out his business partners and formed Gemini Publications.
 In 1983, Grand Rapids Magazine began to take on more of a consumer focus as Gemini began publishing the Grand Rapids Business Journal—first as a monthly business-to-business newspaper—then in 1986, as a weekly.

-The Gemini Publications list of titles includes: